Creating a sustainable home takes time. I know everything takes time, but there’s a lot of learning and, at times, there’s saving up to happen.

 I have no idea.
 Well, I do, but I don’t have a specific number or answer.
 I’ve read that small home living is fewer than 1,000 sq feet, but then how many people can live there?
 Just one person in 1,000 sq. feet is astronomically different than a family of four!

-Do you work out of your home?
-What’s your job?
 You know.
 Lots of things, so I’ll just say smaller is better.
-Trying to embrace smaller (and preexisting) as much as possible.
+Trying to embrace smaller (and preexisting) as much as possible is really the goal here.

 When we bought our house, I assumed it would be a bit of a struggle to live in such a small house.
-After two years, I can tell you that it’s absolutely plenty for our family size and needs right now!
+After two years, I can tell you that it’s absolutely plenty for our family size of 3 and needs right now!

 Heating, Air, & Ventilation